practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 What's unkown in Ciao, is predicate _nth0()_, which I changed to _nth()_, which I made available with clause: _:- use_module(library(lists))._ See from here at [core/lib/lists.pl](https://github.com/ciao-lang/ciao/blob/fdff410cf2b7f2b85baff97485a2db5522d785f3/core/lib/lists.pl)

-As one may have noticed, the default character for comments is _%_ here, not _/* ... */_.
-Apparently, comment blocks in Ciao Prolog are not possible.

 Building a standalone executable is easy in Ciao Prolog:

 ```